svsticky/radio/README.md

 ### Prequisites

-We recommend installing the LTS version of node.js (https://nodejs.org/), which includes corepack which can install the correct package manager for this project.
+We recommend installing the LTS version of [node.js](https://nodejs.org/), which includes [corepack](https://github.com/nodejs/corepack) which can install the correct package manager for this project.

 ### How to install